* Note from the author: This is an advanced post intended for healthcare practitioners *

 The following are the herbal approaches to addressing AOM.
 Speak with your doctor before trying any of these!
 The dose and the severity of your condition matters!
 Antiallergic herbs (a substance that tones down the allergic response, often by stabilizing mast cells) such as Albizia and Baical Skullcap are indicated for AOM in the herbal medical literature.
 Upper respiratory anticatarrhal herbs (substances that reduce the formation of phlegm) such as Eyebright, Golden rod, Golden seal, Ribwort (natural and whole vitamin C source), Elder flowers, and Ground ivy are also indicated for AOM.
 A depurative herb (substances that improve detoxification and aids elimination to reduce the metabolic waste products within the body) indicated for AOM is Clivers.
 Immune enhancing herbs such as Echinacea and Andrographis are typically prescribed for most infections.
 Diaphoretic herbs (substances that control a fever by promoting sweating) like Elder flowers and Peppermint are ideally suited also.
 Once again, speak with your Primary Care Physicians before trying any of these.

-In summary, we spoke about antibiotic resistance, the purpose of the eustachian tube, the probably way infections begin, the anatomical differences of the eustachian tube in children compared to adults, traditional herbal therapies, and the neuroanatomical explanation of spinal manipulation.
+In summary, we spoke about antibiotic resistance, the purpose of the eustachian tube, the probable way infections begin, the anatomical differences of the eustachian tube in children compared to adults, traditional herbal therapies, and the neuroanatomical explanation of spinal manipulation.

 Direct Every Angle,